DeryaOkulda2012/School_District_Analysis/README.md

 ## Overview of the school district analysis: Explain the purpose of this analysis.

 Data from fifteen (15) schools with a total of more than 39,000 students with a total budget of $24 MUSD, is analyzed to see various effects of funding on educational outcome.
 Parameters include school size, and whether the school is a district school or a charter school.
+Result from math and reading test are used for this analysis.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.